opentensor/opentensor-api/README.md

 ## 1. Clone the repository

-Clone the opentensor-api repository to your local machine:
+ i.
+Clone the opentensor-api repository to your local machine using git:

 `git clone https://github.com/opentensor/opentensor-api.git`

+ ii. use to following command to pull docker image

+`docker pull...`

 ## 2. Setup environment